 - Miller Coors LLC

-All of these organizations participate in USGS Cooperative Matching Funds (CMF) which support joint projects with our state, regional, tribal, and local partners to provide reliable, impartial, and timely information needed to understand and manage the Nation's water resources.
-A more complete description of the CMF is provided in on the USGS Cooperative Matching Funds website: https://www.usgs.gov/mission-areas/water-resources/science/usgs-cooperative-matching-funds?qt-science_center_objects=0#qt-science_center_objects (USGS, accessed June 9, 2020).
+Organizations have access to USGS Cooperative Matching Funds (CMF) which support joint projects with state, regional, tribal, and local partners to provide reliable, impartial, and timely information needed to understand and manage the Nation's water resources.
+A more complete description of the CMF is provided on the USGS Cooperative Matching Funds website: https://www.usgs.gov/mission-areas/water-resources/science/usgs-cooperative-matching-funds?qt-science_center_objects=0#qt-science_center_objects (USGS, accessed June 4, 2021).

 Linear Trend Lines and Regression Statistics